SS Mexico Victory: World War II

-On January 3, 1946 she arrived at Newport News, Va. with 1,514 troops.
-On December 6, 1945 she arrived in New York bring troops home.
+On January 3, 1946 she arrived at Newport News, Virginia, with 1,514 troops.
+On December 6, 1945, she arrived in New York to bring troops home.

 She was laid up for a short time in 1947 in the National Defense Reserve Fleet at Suisun Bay, till she was put back in service for the Korean War.

 Korean War

 The Mexico Victory served in the Korean War from 1950 until 1953 helping American forces engaged against Communist aggression in South Korea.
 About 75 percent of the personnel taken to Korea for the Korean War came by the merchant marine ships.
 SS Mexico Victory transported goods, mail, food and other supplies.
 About 90 percent of the cargo was moved by merchant marine ships to the war zone.

 Post war

-In 1967 she was sold to Gdynia-America Shipping Lines in Gdańsk, Poland and renamed SS Kilinski.
+In 1967 she was sold to Gdynia-America Shipping Lines in Gdańsk, Poland, and renamed SS Kilinski.
 In 1971 she was sold to Poul Christensen in Denmark and renamed SS Lin.
 In 1973 she was scrapped in Kaohsiung, Taiwan.